elves/elvish/website/get/default-shell.md

 There is no universal way to override environment variables for GUI applications; it depends on the GUI environment and possibly the application itself.
-It may be easier to switch the login shell back to the system default and configure your terminal to launch Elvish by default instead.
+It may be easier to switch the login shell back to the system default and configure your terminal to launch Elvish.